-Brussels Sprouts are a superfood, a powerful blend of nutrients like folate, vitamin C, vitamin K, vitamin A, fiber and protein.
+Brussels Sprouts are a superfood, a powerful blend of nutrients like folate, vitamin C, vitamin K, vitamin A, fiber, and protein.
 But that doesn’t mean this member of the cabbage family ever won a taste contest.
 Until now.
-The sprouts are roasted, a cornucopia of flavors are added: fig butter, roasted walnuts, sliced red grapes, and a mint yogurt sauce all add up to an extraordinary dish, a marvel of contrasting textures, of juicy-sweet and crispy-crunchy.
+The sprouts are roasted and a cornucopia of flavors is added: fig butter, roasted walnuts, sliced red grapes, and a mint yogurt sauce all add up to an extraordinary dish, a marvel of contrasting textures, of juicy-sweet and crispy-crunchy.

 BUT WHAT ARE BRUSSELS SPROUTS DOING ON A LEBANESE MENU?

 Ilili has the distinction of being the top Lebanese restaurant in New York.
 That being said, Lebanese restaurants aren’t exactly a dime a dozen here.
 In fact, in all of New York, there are only 10 places serving Lebanese cuisine, while about another ten call themselves “Middle Eastern”.
 That’s rather a surprise given that, at last count, there were 24,000 places to eat in Manhattan alone.
 But Ilili (236 Fifth Avenue, NY 10001 (Tel: 212-683-2929) stands proudly Lebanese.
 Ilili means “tell me” in Arabic, a phrase that the restaurant says is used in many ways: “a whisper between two friends, an invitation to share a secret and a proclamation to get the conversation started.”
 The latter of the three was the one most in evidence on our visit to the 200-seat restaurant.
 The place was filled with big tables for 10 and 12 and an amazingly diverse crowd of every ethnicity.